 1. What is turbulence in flying?

-In aviation, turbulence is the irregular or chaotic movement of air that causes aircraft to shake or bump during flight.
+In aviation, turbulence is irregular or chaotic movement of air that can cause an aircraft to shake or bump during flight.

 2. Can turbulence be emotional?

 Yes.
-Emotional turbulence refers to intense emotional disturbance, such as stress, grief, or confusion.
+Emotional turbulence refers to intense emotional disturbance, such as stress, grief, anger, or confusion.

 3. Is turbulence always dangerous?

 No. In aviation, most turbulence is harmless, though it can be uncomfortable.
-In other contexts, it signals disorder but not necessarily danger.
+In other contexts, it signals disruption but not necessarily danger.

 Yes.
 Social or political turbulence refers to periods of unrest, protests, or instability within a community or nation.